microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 Dynamics 365 CE solutions can be prepared for version control by using [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager).
 This tool is included as part of a Nuget package so we will need to fire up a PowerShell console to download a copy; in a future blog, we will include this in our automation process, for now let's learn the basics.

 ### What does solution packager do?
 Essentially Solution Packager takes our Dynamics 365 CE exported solution zip file and breaks it out into a logical folder structure that is far more friendly for version control.
-An unpacked solution can be version controlled far at a more granular level than a solution zip file so make it a good practice to always unpack solutions before committing them to your repository.

 ### Download solution packager
 To get started we will need to download a copy of the [Dynamics 365 CE Core Tools Nuget package](https://www.nuget.org/packages/Microsoft.CrmSdk.CoreTools) locally, which includes Solution Packager.